The most awkward music interviews of all time

 David Bowie Versus Russell Harty, 1975

-Bowie in ’75 was not the most together act in showbiz: full of stimulants, paranoid, playing an alien in The Man Who Fill To Earth and generally being a weirdo, he appeared at the other end of a Transatlantic video link to talk to Britain’s most urbane chat show host Russell Harty to discuss teenage fans, “glitter and glam” and comparing his fame to that of The Bay City Rollers.
+Bowie in ’75 was not the most together act in showbiz: full of stimulants, paranoid, playing an alien in The Man Who Fell To Earth and generally being a weirdo, he appeared at the other end of a Transatlantic video link to talk to Britain’s most urbane chat show host Russell Harty to discuss teenage fans, “glitter and glam” and comparing his fame to that of The Bay City Rollers.
 It’s not the most comfortable watch.

 Prince decides never to do another interview, 1979